linode/docs/docs/guides/tools-reference/tools/how-to-write-vim-plugin/index.md

 Most Vim plugin managers pull plugins from GitHub automatically.
 This gives you a convenient way to distribute your plugin.
 Below, you can see how to upload your plugin to a GitHub repository.
 You can also get an idea of the kind of additional information you may want to provide to guide your users.

-### Add Instructions
+### Add a README for Your Vim Plugin

 It is usually good practice to include a Readme file when you distribute your Vim plugin.
 The Readme should give installation instructions and some statements about how to use the plugin.
 Your Readme should also indicate any additional system requirements of your plugin.
 The example plugin created above, for instance, requires the user to have Python 3, and `aspell` installed.

 Create a `README.md` file in the plugin's base directory.
 GitHub automatically renders and displays the contents of this file to anyone visiting your repository's main page.

-Take a look at our [example Readme file](example-plugin/README) for ideas on the kind of information you may want to provide.
+Take a look at our [example README file](example-plugin/README) for ideas on the kind of information you may want to provide.
 This example fits with the example plugin developed in the sections above.

 ### Create a Git Repository